mhalbritter/graal-native-image-analysis/README.md

 ## Learnings

-* Image size doesn't increase when including methods called through reflection
+* Image size doesn't increase when including some methods called through reflection
     * Compare `no-reflection` and `simple-reflection`
+    * But beware when there are many classes with many methods called through reflection, see `no-reflection-many-big-classes` vs `simple-reflection-many-big-classes` below
 * Image size increases a bit when including reflection query data
     * Compare `simple-reflection` and `reflection-query`
     * This amounts to 256 KB executable size when including reflection query data for 100 classes with 1 constructor and 100 methods each (10100 methods in total)
 * If only reflection querying is used and not invocation, native-image is clever enough to only include the reflection metadata and not the code for the reflected class/method
     * Search for `HelloWorldPrinter` in "Used Classes" report from Graal in `reflection-query-only`
-* native-image uses padding (or method inlining?)
-  * Binary size for `no-reflection` and `no-reflection-many-classes` is the same
-* Even generating the `ReflectionAccessorHolder` for many classes doesn't increase size significantly
+* Even generating the `ReflectionAccessorHolder` for many classes (100) doesn't increase size significantly
+    * TODO: This needs more testing, as this contradicts `no-reflection-many-big-classes` vs `simple-reflection-many-big-classes`.
+Maybe test with more classes?
     * Compare binary size for `simple-reflection-many-classes` methods with `no-reflection-many-classes`
+* When using many classes (100) with many methods each (100), the reflection based executable is twice as big as the one without reflection
+    * Compare `no-reflection-many-big-classes` with `simple-reflection-many-big-classes`:
+      15,6 MB vs 31,0 MB
 * When including reflection invoke in `reflect-config.json` for methods which are not called at runtime, native-image adds the code to the executable
     * This was expected and can bloat the executable with dead code
-* When using many classes with many methods, the reflection based executable is twice as big as the one without reflection
-  * Compare `no-reflection-many-big-classes` with `simple-reflection-many-big-classes`: 15,6 MB vs 31,0 MB

 ## Analysis of executable size